cntehang/best-practices/logging.md

 Using AOP conflicts with the first two items of our requirement.
 It decorates a method call and introduces the complexity of AOP syntax.
 Giving the importance of logging, the explict logging statement in code gives programmer fine control and clear intention.

 ## logback
-* In gradle configuration file, add : dependencies {
+* In gradle configuration file, add:
+dependencies {
  	//bridge logging from JCL to SLF4j compile 'org.slf4j:jcl-over-slf4j:1.7.12'